-At December 31, 2021, we had cash and cash equivalents of approximately \$6.0 million, which we believe, together with the net cash proceeds of approximately \$5.0 million received from the February 2022 Offering, is sufficient to fund our planned operations to the end of the third quarter of 2022.
+At December 31, 2022, we had cash and cash equivalents of approximately \$2.9 million, which we believe is sufficient to fund our planned operations into the second quarter of 2023.
 We will require additional funds to finance our operations.
 We are exploring several financing alternatives; however, there can be no assurance that our efforts to obtain the funding required to continue our operations will be successful.
 There is substantial doubt about our ability to continue as a going concern.